AI-and-Application/AI-Project/README.md

 **Example:**

-> "Based on your interest in coffee shops, I found a highly-rated café nearby.
-Would you like directions to Starbucks on Teheran-ro?"
+> "Based on your interest in coffee shops, I recommend visiting the famous Gangnam BBQ restaurant.
+Would you like directions?"

 ### 4. Emotion Recognition and Management